-Taewook Cha, founding principal and landscape architect of Supermass Studio, discusses how stories in the landscape are the key to professional excellence.
+Taewook Cha, founding principal and landscape architect of Supermass Studio, discusses how stories in the landscape are the key to professional excellence at the Land8x8 Lightning Talks.
 With 25 years of experience, Cha notes how landscape architects often use phrases and terms that seem like vaguely grand yet promising gestures.
 “Urban Life Forms” and “Exemplary Environments” seem like shining examples of design integrity but lack clear meaning and impact.
 Thus, the outlook of landscape architecture may not fall in the pinpointing of the terms that buzz the community.

 “There were times where we believed the future of landscape architecture depended on our ability to conceptualize and theorize abstract words, but the future relies on our ability to relay people’s stories through the landscape we create.” – Taewook Cha